strata/data/docs/retrieving-data/query-manager.md

 # Query manager

 A query manager is used to help run multiple queries to retrieve data.

-Queries are prepared when added to the query manager and are only run when data is accessed.
-Where possible, multiple HTTP requests are run concurrently for better performance.

-You can then return either the decoded data (one item) or a collection (multiple items with pagination) from the query manager for each query you've set up.

-Query managers support caching, so you can do things like set cache tags across multiple queries.
+You can share Http client and settings across different queries.

-## Adding data providers
+## Data providers

+### addDataProvider
 First create a new `QueryManager` instance and add data providers to it via the `addDataProvider()` method.
-This takes two arguments: the data provider name, and the data provider object itself.
+This takes two arguments: the data provider name (which must be unique), and the data provider object itself.

 ```php
 use Strata\Data\Query\QueryManager;